BinChengZhao/delicate/delicate-web/CONTRIBUTING.md

 2. Follow the [setup instructions](https://github.com/BinChengZhao/delicate/blob/main/delicate-web/README.md) to run the app and test your changes.

-3. If you haven't already, complete the Contributor License Agreement ("CLA").

-After opening your pull request, ensure all tests pass on CI.
+3. When submitting PR, ensure all tests pass on CI.
 Pull requests that break tests are unlikely to be merged.
 If a test fails and you believe it is unrelated to your change, leave a comment on the pull request explaining why.

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is